pandastream/panda_example_php/README.md

 This application requires **PHP 5.2** or later.
 It's been tested successfully with **Apache 2**.
 Make sure of the following:

 By default, Panda will encode your videos using the H.264 codec, playable with the HTML5 &lt;VIDEO&gt; tag.
 This example will use this to play your videos.
+Make sure you use a compatible browser to watch it.

 Additionally make sure of the following: